DavidGoudet/disbursements_calculator/README.md

 ## Patterns
 * Strategy: in both the fetcher and the calculator the app is using a Strategy Pattern by using Rails modules.
 Making easy the creation of new fetchers (as for CSV) and calculators (i.e. for other countries).
 * Builder: the calculator is using an implicit Builder Pattern that allows the easy replacement of the methods for other calculators.

+## To do
+* Prevention of errors on json input
+* Creation of a table to manage async jobs